 If it's art you enjoy, the Scottish National Gallery should be next on your list.
 Housing one of the best collections in the world from the beginning of the Renaissance to the early 20th century, it's right in the heart of Edinburgh.
 Best of all, it's completely free to visit.

 Founded in 1124, St Giles' Cathedral, the High Kirk of Edinburgh, can be visited and admired for its peaceful atmosphere and awe-inspiring architecture.
 Complement and contrast this with a wander around the ruins of Holyrood Abbey, built in 1128.

 For a special and informative family activity, we recommend the delightful Museum of Childhood, featuring some of the toys, games, books, and dolls that have delighted children from the 1800s until the present day.
 The five galleries offer a trip down memory lane and fun for all ages.

 Edinburgh is full of incredible eateries!
 You'll want to stay a few days just to have a chance to sample as many of them as possible.
 You will no doubt discover your own favourites on your trip - that's part of the fun!
 If you'd like a couple of pointers to get you started, here are our recommendations.

-There are four Michelin-starred restaurants in the city - The Kitchin, Martin Wishart, 21212 and Number One at the Balmoral.
-All of these are wonderful places to while away the evening, with food to suit the most special of occasions.
+There are FOUR Michelin-starred restaurants in the city - The Kitchin, Martin Wishart, 21212 and Number One at the Balmoral.
+All of these are wonderful places to spend the evening, with food to suit the most special of occasions.